fossabot/WordPress-Humanity-Box-Widget/README.md

 Humanity Box works similarly to how paid ad networks work (such as [The Deck](http://decknetwork.net/), [Carbon Ads](http://carbonads.net/), [BSA One](http://bsaone.com/), etc).
-You install an ad code onto your website, and it delivers advertisements on each page load.
+You install & activate the plugin, and it delivers advertisements from Giveforward.com in your site's sidebar on each page load.

 The difference is that ads in the Humanity Box network are funding campaigns for people are who sick and experiencing financial hardship as a result.
 The